jkminder/data2neo/docs/source/resource.rst

             """
             ...

-A note on **multithreading**: If you intend to multithread your conversion with multiple workers (see chapter :doc:`converter`), be aware that ``next(iterator)`` is not parallelised.
+A note on **multiprocessing**: If you intend to parallelise your conversion with multiple workers (see chapter :doc:`converter`), be aware that ``next(iterator)`` is not parallelised.
 If you want to leverage multiple threads for loading remote data, you must implement this in the |Resource| class (in ``__getitem__``).